gitrajit/Python-flask--Creating-login-and-logout-page/README.md

 yum install python
 yum install python
 ```
-Once pip in stalled , you can use pip to install flask and others packages
+Once pip installed , you can use pip to install flask and others packages

 ```
 pip install flask